 Before we start, let’s first define three frame types in Pickit that we’ll need throughout the article.

-- Reference frame: The reference frame defines the location of your work space in which to find objects.
+- The reference frame defines the location of your work space in which to find objects.
 It usually has a Z axis (blue) that points up.
+It is created when you build the Region of Interest.

 - The object frame is the default frame that Pickit associates to a shape.
 It indicates where a detected object is located and how it is oriented.
 It is chosen by the Pickit detection algorithms and cannot be modified.
 This frame might not always be the best choice to use for picking, which is why the pick frame exists.

 Under Pick strategy, it is defined if and how the pick frames should be aligned.
-This is often used to optimize cycle time or to prevent bin collision.
-Following settings can be applied:
+This is often used to optimize cycle time, by orienting pick frames such that rotations of the robot’s wrist joint are minimized.
+It is also possible to reduce the chance of bin collisions, for instance by keeping pick frames vertical, and thus preventing the robot from approaching the bin at an angle.
+The following settings can be applied:

-This section explains how to prevent collisions when picking objects with a robot.
-Objects that will not be picked because of collision constraints will be labeled as unpickable and not sent to the robot.
-In the Pickit web interface, unpickable objects are displayed orange in the Objects view and the Detection grid.
+This section allows you to discard detected objects that would result in a collision between the robot tool and the bin or other objects in the scene.
+Such objects are labeled as unpickable and are not sent to the robot.
+In the Pickit web interface, unpickable objects are displayed in orange in the Objects view and the Detection grid.

 To define objects as unpickable two overall angles can be defined.
 If the calculated pick frame is bigger than either angle it is seen as unpickable and will not be sent to the robot.